bzvnr/Renumber-Textile-References/README.md

-# Textile-Reference-Sorter
+# Autonumber-Textile-References

-A function to automatically renumber [explicitly numbered footnotes in Textile](https://textile-lang.com/doc/footnotes) by order of their appearance in text.
-It solves a problem with the Textile markup language where altering the order of explicitly numbered footnotes in a body of text may result in the user having to renumber the footnotes manually.
+Automatically renumber [explicitly numbered references in Textile](https://textile-lang.com/doc/footnotes) by order of their appearance in text.
+This package solves a problem with the Textile markup language when altering the references order or inserting a new references results in the user having to renumber the references manually.

-There is already solution in the Textile language that uses [auto-numbered](https://textile-lang.com/doc/auto-numbered-notes) notes instead of explicit numbering.
-This function can be used for bodies of text that already use explicitly numbered footnotes or where auto-numbered notes are not supported.
+There is already a solution in the Textile language that uses [auto-numbered](https://textile-lang.com/doc/auto-numbered-notes) notes instead of explicit numbering.
+This function can be used for bodies of text that already use explicitly numbered references or where auto-numbered notes are not supported.

 ## Terminology